Tera-Shiraneko/monitor-control/Readme.md

-## Tera proxy module to reduce stress from screen abnormalities.
+## Tera proxy module to remove useless screen effects.

 ---

 ## Console Command
 - Type `/8 blockabnormality` to enable or disable screen abnormalities.
+Enabled by default.
 - Type `/8 blockcrystal` to enable or disable crystal refresh messages.
+Enabled by default.
 - Type `/8 blockzoom` to enable or disable blocking of zoom scripts.
+Enabled by default.
+- Type `/8 blockscene` to enable or disable blocking of cutscenes.
+Enabled by default.
 - Type `/8 blockskill` to enable or disable skill refresh effects.
+Enabled by default.
     - Should only be enabled with custom cooldown interface.

 ---